Start developing a search strategy by identifying the key words and concepts within your research question.

-See the Database operators guide for details on phrase searching in key databases, or check the Help link in any database.
+See the Database search tips for details on phrase searching in key databases, or check the Help link in any database.

 Many databases use subject headings to index content.
 These are generally selected from a controlled list by experienced indexers (people - not machines!) and describe what the article is about.